Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos

-Fig. \ref{fig:angdist} shows the differences between the angular distributions of different flavors given by Eq.~\ref{eq:Gv} for the four different cases mentioned above.
+Figure \ref{fig:angdist} shows the differences between the angular distributions of different flavors given by Eq.~\ref{eq:Gv} for the four different cases mentioned above.

-The upper left panel of Fig. \ref{fig:angdist} represents the case 1 whose angular distributions are given by the parameter values in the left panel of Tab. \ref{tab:table-1}.
-It shows the difference of the lepton numbers in the case of three flavor.
-In this scenario, $G_v^{e\mu}$, $G_v^{\mu\tau}$ and $G_v^{e\tau}$ are shown by the blue, red and the green solid lines, respectively.
-Here, all the three flavor lepton number distributions (ELN, MuLN and TauLN) (not shown in figure) have crossings, whereas the differences i.e., G$_\textbf{v}^{e\mu}$, G$_\textbf{v}^{\mu\tau}$ and G$_\textbf{v}^{e\tau}$ do not have crossings.
+The upper left panel of Figure \ref{fig:angdist} represents the case 1 whose angular distributions are given by the parameter values in the left panel of Table \ref{tab:table-1}.
+It shows the difference of the lepton numbers in the case of three flavors.
+In this scenario, $G_\textbf{v}^{e\mu}$, $G_\textbf{v}^{\mu\tau}$ and $G_\textbf{v}^{e\tau}$ are shown by the blue, red and the green solid lines, respectively.
+Here, all three-flavor lepton number distributions (ELN, MuLN and TauLN) (not shown in the figure) have crossings, whereas the differences, i.e., G$_\textbf{v}^{e\mu}$, G$_\textbf{v}^{\mu\tau}$, and G$_\textbf{v}^{e\tau}$, do not have crossings.

-The upper right panel of Fig. \ref{fig:angdist} shows case 2, whose angular distributions are given by the parameter values in the right panel of Tab. \ref{tab:table-1}.
+The upper right panel of Figure \ref{fig:angdist} shows case 2, whose angular distributions are given by the parameter values in the right panel of Table \ref{tab:table-1}.
 In this case, ELN has a crossing but MuLN and TauLN do not have.
 However, there is a crossing in G$_\textbf{v}^{e\mu}$ (blue solid line) and G$_\textbf{v}^{e\tau}$ (green solid line) but there is none in G$_\textbf{v}^{\mu\tau}$ (red solid line).

-Case 3 is represented by the lower left panel of Fig. \ref{fig:angdist} and its angular distributions are given by the left panel of Tab. \ref{tab:table-2} .
+Case 3 is represented by the lower left panel of Figure \ref{fig:angdist} and its angular distributions are given by the left panel of Table \ref{tab:table-2} .
 In this scenario, there is no crossing in ELN but it is present in MuLN and TauLN.
 Focusing on the differences, G$_\textbf{v}^{e\mu}$ (blue solid line) and G$_\textbf{v}^{e\tau}$ (green solid line) do not have a crossing whereas it is there in G$_\textbf{v}^{\mu\tau}$ (red solid line).

-Case 4 is given by the angular distributions with parameter values in the right panel of Tab. \ref{tab:table-2}.
+Case 4 is given by the angular distributions with parameter values in the right panel of Table \ref{tab:table-2}.
 Here, there is a shallow crossing in the ELN in the forward direction and also there are crossings in the MuLN and TauLN.
-Unlike the other three cases, here the differences G$_\textbf{v}^{e\mu}$ (blue solid line) and G$_\textbf{v}^{e\tau}$ (green solid line) have shallow backward crossings as shown in the lower right panel of Fig. \ref{fig:angdist}.
+Unlike the other three cases, here the differences G$_\textbf{v}^{e\mu}$ (blue solid line) and G$_\textbf{v}^{e\tau}$ (green solid line) have shallow backward crossings as shown in the lower right panel of Figure \ref{fig:angdist}.
 However, G$_\textbf{v}^{\mu\tau}$ (red solid line) does not have any crossing.